caltechlibrary/martian/README.md

 If given an output file using the `-o` option (`/o` on Windows), the results will be written to that file.
 If no output file is specified, the output is written to a file named `output.xml` on the user's desktop.
 The results are always MARC records in XML format.

-If given the `-Z` option (`/Z` on Windows), this program will print a trace of what it is doing to the terminal window, and will also drop into a debugger upon the occurrence of any errors.
-This can be useful for debugging.
-The option `-C` (`/C` on Windows) is useful when running with `-Z` to avoid the default behavior of color-coding the output, so that the combination of debugging messages and normal messages is more easily readable.
+If given the `-@` argument (`/@` on Windows), this program will output a detailed trace of what it is doing to the terminal window, and will also drop into a debugger upon the occurrence of any errors.
+The debug trace will be sent to the given destination, which can be `-` to indicate console output, or a file path to send the output to a file.

 If given the `-V` option (`/V` on Windows), this program will print version information and exit without doing anything else.